bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/controls/index.rst

 Adds a slider bar to control the zoom level.

-ADD FIGURE
+.. todo:: ADD FIGURE

 There are no configurable properties for this control.

 3D View
 -------

 Adds a button to toggle 3D mode.

-MORE DETAILS.
+.. todo:: MORE DETAILS

-ADD FIGURE
+.. todo:: ADD FIGURE

 There are no configurable properties for this control.

-Home Button
+Home button
 -----------

 Adds a button to return to the initial map extent.